ministryofjustice/opg-lpa-ruby-test/README.markdown

 Tests
 -----

 Run `rake` to run unit tests.

 If you want to use the api server running locally, then run `VCR=false rake` to run the integration tests.

+To automatically run tests on file changes:

+    bundle exec guard